Coastal geography: Spits

 If the coast suddenly changes direction, especially around an estuary, spits are likely to form.
 Long shore drift pushes the sediment along the beach but when it reaches a turn as in the diagram, the long shore drift does not always easily turn with it, especially near an estuary where the outward flow from a river may push sediment away from the coast.
 The area may also be shielded from wave action, preventing much long shore drift.
 On the side of the headland receiving weaker waves, shingle and other large sediments will build up under the water where waves are not strong enough to move them along.
 This provides a good place for smaller sediments to build up to sea level.
 The sediment, after passing the headland will accumulate on the other side and not continue down the beach, sheltered both by the headland and the shingle.

 Slowly over time sediment simply builds on this area, extending the spit outwards, forming a barrier of sand.
 Once in a while, the wind direction will change and come from the other direction.
 During this period the sediment will be pushed along in the other direction.
 The spit will start to grow backwards, forming a 'hook'.
-After this time the spit will grow again in the original direction.
+After this process the spit will grow again in the original direction.
 Eventually the spit will not be able to grow any further because it is no longer sufficiently sheltered from erosion by waves, or because the estuary current prevents sediment resting.
-Usually in the salty but calm waters behind the spit there will form a salt marshland.
+Usually in the salty, but calm waters behind the spit there will form a salt marshland.
 Spits often form around the breakwater of artificial harbours requiring dredging.

 Occasionally, if there is no estuary then it is possible for the spit to grow across to the other side of the bay and form what is called a bar, or barrier.
 Barriers come in several varieties, but all form in a manner similar to spits.
 They usually enclose a bay to form a lagoon.
 They can join two headlands or join a headland to the mainland.
 When an island is joined to the mainland with a bar or barrier it is known as a tombolo.
 This usually occurs due to wave refraction, but can also be caused by isostatic change, a change in the level of the land (e.g. Chesil Beach).